Fattimo/Matt-Chen/content/works-nav.md

     slug: myriorama
 ---
 # Portfolio
-A conglomeration of all stuff I've made, from my time as a web development noob to now as a slightly more experienced developer.
-Everything is sorted in chronological order, so if you're here to size me up, I'd recommend sticking to the projects closer to the top:
+A list of all my works!
+It's sorted chronologically, so more recent projects are at the top:

 <works-link-list :works="works"></works-link-list>